laurent-martin/aspera-api-examples/web/README.md

 # Aspera transfers in web app using Connect or HTTP Gateway and Node API

-This application shows how to build an Aspera-transfer-enabled web application using the Aspera Connect SDK and Aspera HTTP Gateway SDK.
+This sample application shows how to build an Aspera-transfer-enabled web application using the Aspera Connect SDK and Aspera HTTP Gateway SDK.

 In both case, starting a transfer consists in building a **transfer spec** and then calling the browser-side javascript `startTransfer` SDK's API.